electerm/electerm/README.md

 - [https://electerm.github.io/electerm](https://electerm.github.io/electerm)
 - From release: [https://github.com/electerm/electerm/releases](https://github.com/electerm/electerm/releases)
-- For some linux OS, the `rpm`, `deb`, or `snap` release may not work, you can try the `tar.gz` release.
 - For Mac user: `brew install --cask electerm`
 - With snap: `sudo snap install electerm`
-- For Deepin Linux user, you can find it from App store.
+- For some Linux distribution, you can find it from OS default App store(Ubuntu, Deepin, Mint...).
+- For some linux OS, the `rpm`, `deb`, or `snap` release may not work, you can try the `tar.gz` release.
 - For Windows users, command-line installer [scoop](https://github.com/lukesampson/scoop) is recommended:

 ```powershell
 scoop bucket add dorado https://github.com/chawyehsu/dorado
 scoop install dorado/electerm
 ```

 - Install from npm

 ```bash